 “No,” Hassan said.
 “I don’t.”

 “Come on, man.
 After everything I’ve done?
 It would be an insult.
 How could I be accepted?
 And if I kept my past secret, how could I live with myself?
 We were supposed to help the Iraqi people and we betrayed them.
 Then, on top of that, I’d be betraying my own country, and my brothers who died in Iraq.”

 “War is a terrible thing,” Hassan said.
-“It grinds people up and tosses them out, and they come out broken, like that woman you described, but it happens to everyone, even survivors.
-It's a nightmare.
-That's not your fault – it's the fault of the people who engineer wars.
+“It grinds people up and tosses them out broken, like that woman you described, but it happens to everyone, even survivors.
+It’s a nightmare.
+That’s not your fault – it’s the fault of the people who engineer wars.
 But the amazing thing about Islam is that it forgives everything that came before.
-You come into Islam with a blank slate, like a newborn.
-You're not betraying anyone.
-You're purifying yourself.”
+It purifies your soul.
+You come into Islam with a blank slate, like a newborn.”

 “Forgive and forget, is that it?”
 Louis said bitterly.

 “Forgive, yes,” Hassan said.
-“The forgetting part, that's different.
-I don't think the memories ever go away.
+“The forgetting part… I don’t think the memories ever go away.
 The guilt, the shame.
 You wrestle with that – maybe forever.
-And maybe that's how it should be.
-But at least you can obtain God's forgiveness.
+And maybe that’s how it should be.
+But at least you can obtain God’s forgiveness.
 You can build a life.”